PlumpMath/piotr-yuxuan.github.io/_topics/index.md

 ---
 layout: page
-title: Global overview
+title: piotr-yuxuan.github.io
+changefreq: daily
+abstract_html: "<p>Well, this points to the page you're currently reading at.
+This site is to make my mind clearer: it's also a topic we can talk about.
+See the <a href='/'>homepage</a> for further explanations.
+This is meta ha ha!</p>"
 ---

 ## Topics

-Topics sort is not relevant but merely lexicographic.
+Topics order is not relevant but merely lexicographic.
+Here are just shown topics with an abstract.
+Browse <a href="/topics/">/topics/</a> for comprehensive list or see the menu sublevels.

 {% for topic in site.topics | sort: 'title' %}
+{% if topic.abstract_html %}
 <div class="whole single-post-excerpt">
 <h3><a href="{{ topic.url }}">{{ topic.title }}</a></h3>
 <div class="description">{{ topic.abstract_html }}</div>
 </div>
+{% endif %}
 {% endfor %}